 Up to now we use a Microsoft LifeCam HD-3000 as visual sensor.
-The camera runs up to a 1280 x 720 resolution at 30 FPS and supplies YCbCr422 format images.
+The camera runs up to a 1280×720 resolution at 30 FPS and supplies YCbCr422 format images.
+Dimitri uses a FireFly USB camera from Point Grey Research equipped with a 6mm wide angle lens.